Delaware Sexual Abuse Lawyers Providing Help to Victims

 - Nursing home or group home staff

-These people, unfortunately, may be able to avoid criminal consequences of their actions or they may receive a punishment that is too lenient for their crimes, but you still can seek compensation within the civil justice system.
-The people and institutions we rely upon to care for our loved ones can also be held legally negligent for failing to protect them from abuse.
-If a school, hospital, religious group, care home, or other organization does not do their due diligence when hiring staff or does not properly investigate allegations of abuse, then they could be held liable for the actions of that individual or individuals.
+These people, unfortunately, may often be able to avoid criminal consequences of their actions, or they may receive a punishment that is too lenient for their crimes, but you still can seek compensation within the civil justice system.
+The people and institutions we rely upon to care for our loved ones can also be held legally liable for failing to protect them from abuse.
+If a school, hospital, religious group, care home, or other organization does not perform due diligence when hiring staff or properly investigate allegations of abuse, then it could be held liable for the actions of that individual or individuals.

 What Are Some Possible Signs of Sexual Abuse?

 Oftentimes, victims of sexual abuse are hesitant to speak out because of shame, fear, or concerns that they won’t be believed.
 That is why it is important to be alert for any red flags that may signal that someone is suffering from sexual abuse, especially if that person is a vulnerable adult or a potential victim of childhood sexual abuse where they may be unable to protect themselves at all from the abuser.
 On their own, each one of these warning signs may not be indicative of anything occurring, but if you notice a loved one exhibiting several of these signs, then it’s possible they may be experiencing sexual abuse:

 - Alcohol or substance abuse

 - Developing mental health issues, such as depression or anxiety

 - Dressing differently or developing body image issues